abetkin/pony-json-doc/README.md

 JSON support introduces dynamic data structures commonly found in NoSQL databases.
-Usually they are used when working with highly varying data or if the exact data structure is hard to predict.
+Usually they are used when working with highly varying data or when the exact data structure is hard to predict.

 Pony allows you to store
-such data in your database without sacrificing rich data search and filtering capabilities.
+such data in your database without sacrificing rich data searching and filtering capabilities.

 ### Declaring a JSON field